MalepaneEdmond/Edmond-Malepane-Projects/README.md

 - **Tools**: R studio,MASS, glmnet, car, caret and ggplot2
 - [View the project](https://github.com/MalepaneEdmond/Edmond-Malepane-Projects/tree/main/Socio-Economic%20Determinants%20of%20Life%20Expectancy)

-### 4. Master's Research: Limitations of Conversational Agents for Statistical Analysis
+### 4. Limitations of Conversational Agents for Statistical Analysis
 - Evaluated ChatGPT-4's capabilities for statistical analysis tasks, identifying strengths and limitations.
 - Explored the integration of plugins to enhance performance in handling complex datasets.
 - **Outcome**: Provided practical recommendations for tool selection in statistical workflows.